 Spiderwoman Theater’s work bridges the traditional cultural art forms of storytelling, dance, and music and the practice of contemporary Western theater.
 Born in Brooklyn, their work springs from their own lives and experiences as “city Indians”.
 As the grandmothers of the Indigenous theater movement in the United States and Canada, they are mentors to the upcoming generation of Indigenous performers, writers, and educators.
 In addition to presenting their own work, they are collaborating with and incorporating the work of these artists into the company.
 The women of Spiderwoman continue to move forward in their ambition of creating an artistic environment where Indigenous arts and culture stands on its own as a vital element of the larger arts community.

-They have been honored with many awards over the years.
 They were the founding contributors to the Native American Women Playwrights Archive at Miami University in Oxford, Ohio, where they received honorary Doctorates of Fine Arts in 1997 for their life’s work and contribution to the theater.
 In 2005, Spiderwoman Theater was honored as part of an exhibit, New Tribe, New York, at the Smithsonian Institution’s National Museum of the American Indian in New York City.
 In 2010, they received The Lifetime Achievement Award from the Women’s Caucus for Art.